 Hennepin County’s medical examiner did not immediately respond to the Daily Caller News Foundation’s request for clarification regarding the fentanyl and methamphetamine found in the toxicology report.
 (RELATED: Three Cops Present At George Floyd Killing ‘Complicit’ In Floyd’s Death, Chief Says)

 Results of the Hennepin County report came hours after Floyd’s family’s independent autopsy showed he died of a combination of asphyxia and underlying medical conditions, including hypertension and possible drug use.

-The family’s autopsy was conducted by Dr. Michael Baden, a former chief medical examiner of New York City who conducted the autopsy ofa black man who died when a NYPD officer used a chokehold during his arrest.
+The family’s autopsy was conducted by Dr. Michael Baden, a former chief medical examiner of New York City who conducted the autopsy of Eric Garner, a black man who died when a NYPD officer used a chokehold during his arrest.